markreha/cloudworkshop/README.md

 Next Steps
 --------
 After you are become familiar with the architecture, example applications, and tools you can start building your own IoT applications using the sample Reference applications in the SDK as a guide.
 As a developer, there are application build instructions for developing in the Cloud based Cloudenvy IDE or desktop Eclipse Oxygen IDE.
-All code is maintained in the Github Cloud based source control system and deployed to the Cloud based Redhat OpenShift PaaS or Microsoft Azure PaaS.
-It should be noted that there is nothing technically preventing you from deploying these application to other Clouds such as Amazon AWS.
+All code is maintained in the Github Cloud based source control system and deployed to the Cloud based Redhat OpenShift PaaS or Microsoft Azure PaaS or Google Cloud Platform.
+It should be noted that there is nothing technically preventing you from deploying these application to other Clouds, such as Amazon AWS.
 See the [README](sdk/docs/development/README.md) file and 'Cloud Setup Notes text' file located in the [***docs/development***](sdk/docs/development/README.md) folder to get started building your own IoT applications.

 Get [started](sdk/docs/development/README.md) now!